-The Company determined the recoverable amount, which is considered as the fair value less cost of disposal (FVLCD), based on the fair value of the estimated number of SpinCo Shares (\$0.05) distributed to the current Fabled Silver shareholders upon the completion of the Arrangement, and the deemed value of Common Shares that may be issued pursuant to the exercise of Silver Warrants (Note 6) at the date of the completion of the Arrangement.
+The Company determined the recoverable amount, which is considered as the fair value less cost of disposal (FVLCD), based on the fair value of the estimated number of SpinCo Shares (\$0.50) distributed to the current Fabled Silver shareholders upon the completion of the Arrangement, and the deemed value of Common Shares that may be issued pursuant to the exercise of Silver Warrants (Note 6) at the date of the completion of the Arrangement.
 This resulted in a non-cash accounting reversal of the impairment charges previously recorded during the year ended December 2019 and 2020 with an amount of \$2,204,913.

-The fair value of the SpinCo Shares was determined as \$0.05 which was the price of the Conventional Unit Subscription Receipts issued pursuant to the Private Placement (Note 1 and Note 6).
+The fair value of the SpinCo Shares was determined as \$0.50 which was the price of the private placement completed in connection with the Arrangement (Note 6).
 The estimated fair value of the Common Shares that may be issued upon the exercise of Silver Warrants was determined by using the Black-Scholes options pricing model, assuming a risk-free interest rate of 0.44%, an expected life of 18 months, expected volatility of 166% and an expected dividend yield of 0%.